Andy Sugden: Return of Robert Sugden

 In September 2014, the news was confirmed that Andy's adoptive brother Robert Sugden would be returning to Emmerdale after a five-year absence, now portrayed by Ryan Hawley.
 It was announced that Andy and Robert's old feud would be continued on, with Andy punching Robert almost immediately after the latter's reintroduction.
 However, as Andy's time on the programme came to an end, the brothers reignited their brotherly love, and in one of Andy's final scenes, the two called each other brother and hugged.

 Departure

-After many months of much speculation, on 1 August 2016, Fletcher confirmed his decision to leave the programme, ending his twenty-year stint, with his exit scenes being broadcast on 16 August. and Fletcher confirmed that he would be focusing on his career as a rally driver full-time, which was one of the major factors leading to his departure.
+After many months of much speculation, on 1 August 2016, Fletcher confirmed his decision to leave the programme, ending his twenty-year stint, with his exit scenes being broadcast on 16 August.
+Fletcher confirmed that he would be focusing on his career as a rally driver full-time, which was one of the major factors leading to his departure.

 Reception

 The episode which saw Andy set fire to the barn won the "Spectacular Scene of the Year" award at the 2001 British Soap Awards.
 The character was selected as one of the "top 100 British soap characters" by industry experts for a poll to be run by What's on TV, with readers able to vote for their favourite character to discover "Who is Soap's greatest Legend?"
-A reporter writing for the Inside Soap Yearbook described Andy as a "soap favourite".
+Di Hollingsworth from Soaplife included Andy's arson and manslaughter plot in their list of top ten soap storylines in which characters get away with committing crimes.
+She added "you have to feel sorry for poor Andy" because he only wanted to help Jack.